 - What is the purpose of a funeral director?

 A Funeral Director acts as an administrator and caregiver.
 As a caregiver, funeral directors are advisors, supporters and listeners.
 They have heavy experience in assisting the bereaved in dealing with a death of a loved one.
 They are trained to answer any questions about grief, can recognize when a person is having difficulty coping.

 - What should I do if the death occurs on the weekend or the middle of the night?

 Howe Mortuary is available 24 hours a day, seven days a week.
 All you need to do is place a call to us at (303) 776-2434.
 If you need immediate assistance, one of our professionals will be there shortly.
 If the family would like to spend a short time with the deceased to say good bye, it's acceptable.
 Then they will come when the time is right.

 - What should I do if a death occurs while i'm away from home?

 Your funeral director can guide you i a death occurs.
 If a death occurs somewhere around the globe.
 Contact a Howe Funeral Director immediately.
 They will take and assume responsibility and make arrangements for the return the deceased back to their community.
 In the place of death a funeral director will use services that will enable them to act as their agent.

 - What is the purpose of embalming?

 Embalming preserves the body, slows down the decomposition process, and enhances the aesthetic of a body disfigured by traumatic illness or death.
-It makes it possible to extend the time between death and the final resting place, thus members of the family time to arrange and participate in the type of service comfortable to them.
+It makes it possible to extend the time between death and the final resting place, thus members of the family have time to arrange and participate in the type of service comfortable to them.
 Embalming the body enables mourners to look at the deceased if they so desire.
-The emotional benefits of viewing the deceased could be crucial in helping loved ones coping with death.
+The emotional benefits of a viewing the deceased could be crucial in helping loved ones coping with death.